 Decide on the packaging

 Good packaging for your cosmetic products is like icing on a scrumptious cake.
 The idea is to make your products look like you put in a great deal of effort.
-However, it would be best to stick to your budget as packaging materials could cost you a fortune, forcing you to hike the prices of your cosmetic products.
-Try to balance affordable packaging that looks presentable so that your clients can be comfortable carrying around in their purses.
+However, it would be best to stick to your budget, as packaging materials could cost you a fortune, forcing you to hike the prices of your cosmetic products.
+Try to balance affordable packaging that looks presentable so that your clients can be comfortable carrying it around in their purses.

 Devise a solid marketing strategy